envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is the GitHub dependency graph?

-a) It is a representation of a repository's dependencies and dependents.
+a) There is no such thing as the GitHub dependency graph.

-b) There is no such thing as the GitHub dependency graph.
+b) It is a GitHub maintained list of known vulnerabilities in open source software packages.

 c) It is a tool that automatically proposes version updates to dependencies in a repository.

-d) It is a GitHub maintained list of known vulnerabilities in open source software packages.
+d) It is a representation of a repository's dependencies and dependents.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** D</span>

 It is a representation of a repository's dependencies and dependents.